airbytehq/airbyte/docs/quickstart/deploy-airbyte.md

 - Where can I see my data once I've run a sync?
 - Can I set a start time for my sync?

+If there are any questions that we couldn't answer here, we'd love to help you get started.
+[Join our Slack](https://airbytehq.slack.com/ssb/redirect) and feel free to ask your questions in the #getting-started channel.

 ----

 If you want to schedule a 20-min call with our team to get you set up, don't hesitate to select [some time here](https://calendly.com/nataliekwong/airbyte-onboarding).